 I love sprinkles.
-They're simple, sweet, and totally unpretentious but festive like no other.
-I dig this four piece set which includes white, pearlized sugar that makes an icy looking "snow," as well as pearlized jimmies for candy canes, and gold 'n silver balls for Christmas ornaments.
+They're simple, sweet, and totally unpretentious, but festive like no other.
+I dig this four-piece set, which includes white, pearlized sugar that makes an icy-looking "snow," as well as pearlized jimmies for candy canes and gold and silver balls for Christmas ornaments.

 To mix things up, remember that you don't have to flood every cookie.
-You can flock a few simple, geometric lines with sprinkles to create all kinds of simple but eye catching designs.
+You can flock a few plain geometric lines with sprinkles to create all kinds of simple but eye-catching designs.

-Just remember to give your frosted sugar cookie cutouts plenty of time to air dry, about 4 hours if you plan on enjoying them at home, or 8 hours to fully cure if you plan on packing them in boxes to ship to friends.
+Just remember to give your frosted sugar cookie cutouts plenty of time to air-dry: about four hours if you plan on enjoying them at home, or eight hours to fully cure if you want to pack them in boxes to ship to friends.
 (That's assuming you can bear to part with your beautiful creations.)